What is a Cumulative Flow Diagram In Safe

 The Cumulative Flow Diagram SAFe denotes the number of tasks in every stage of your workflow.
 You can spot this information at any given period along the timeline of the process.
 In this graph, you can see tasks depicted along the vertical axis.
 You can read the process timeline on the horizontal axis.

 In the example above, you can get to see the amount of work in progress at a given point in time.
 It is denoted by the vertical distance between the ‘to do’ and ‘done’ bands.
 When the Work in Progress is higher, it means that there is more work in progress.
-You can see the column called “done” at the bottom of the graph.
-With this graph, you can know the amount of work your team completes in a given period.
-You can know the average throughput of your team from the slope of the band between two points.
+You can see the " done " column at the bottom of the graph.
+With this graph, you can know how much work your team completes in a given period.
+You can know your team's average throughput from the band's slope between two points.

 Common Patterns In CFD:

-When you see that the bands widen in the CFV, it is an indication that the rate of items entering is more than the ones exiting.
-In other words, entry of items is faster at this state as compared to exit.
+When you see that the bands widen in the CFV, it indicates that the rate of items entering is higher than the rate of items exiting.
+In other words, item entry is faster at this state than exit.
 When you see this pattern, you should identify the reason for items holding up.
-So, appropriate corrective action should be taken for recovery.
+Then, appropriate corrective action should be taken for recovery.

-When you see this happen in the graph, it is an indication that your team is not in a position to consume the work at a faster pace as you are adding them.
+When you see this happen in the graph, it indicates that your team is not in a position to consume the work at a faster pace as you add them.
 This can happen due to insufficient information on the tasks your team should work on.
 Otherwise, it can also mean that you have overestimated the capacity of the team.

-You might think that when widening band is not good narrowing band is a good indication.
-But, in reality, it is an indication that your team gets lesser work than what they are capable of.
-There might be a requirement to reallocate team members.
+Narrowing the band when it is not good is a good indication.
+But in reality, it indicates that your team gets less work than they are capable of.
+Reallocating team members might be required.
 When you do this, you can balance out the workload.

-If you are wondering where to use CFD in SAFe, you should remember one thing.
-You can use it as one of the SAFe metrics.
+If you are wondering where to use CFD in SAFe, remember one thing: You can use it as one of the SAFe metrics.
 How?
-You might have heard that flow load is one of the metrics in SAFe.
+Flow load is one of the metrics in SAFe.
 It denotes the number of items that are presently in the system.
-SAFe recommends that to keep your system healthy, you should have a limited number of active items.
+SAFe recommends that you have a limited number of active items to keep your system healthy.
 In other words, you should take steps to limit the work in progress.
 When you do this, according to the 6th principle of SAFe, you can ensure a quicker flow of items through the system.
 To measure it, you can use a Cumulative Flow Diagram.

 Conclusion: